Github-By-G/Counting_App/README.md

 To Run:

-- Dowload the Counting_App.zip folder
+- Download the Counting_App.zip folder
 - Unzip and open the repository/folder path in the terminal
 - RUN/Enter: npm start

+Note: no need to change anything